yito88/cosmos-scalar-schema/README.md

 # Schema Tool for Scalar DB on Cosmos DB
-This tool makes schemas on Cosmos DB for Scalar DB
+This tool makes schemas on Cosmos DB for [Scalar DB](https://github.com/scalar-labs/scalardb).
   - This creates databases(collections) and tables(containers), also inserts metadata which is required by Scalar DB

 # Usage